-Tulsa Community College's School of Engineering and Applied Technology provides an exciting and challenging array of courses and programs of study are intellectually challenging, relevant to the needs of employers and fun!
+Tulsa Community College's School of Engineering and Applied Technology provides an exciting and challenging array of courses and programs of study that are intellectually challenging and relevant to the needs of employers, not to mention fun!

 Our faculty are dedicated to teaching excellence and are committed to individual student achievement.
+They have many years of practical industry experience to share to support learning outcomes.
 Our instruction encompasses the latest technical trends, so that you graduate with the current skill sets most sought out by industry.

-If it is becoming a pilot, EMT, robotics or a electroincs technician, energy auditor, manufacturing manager, firefighter, or an engineer, the school of engineering and applied technology is for you.
+If it is becoming a pilot, EMT, robotics technician, solar energy auditor, manufacturing manager, firefighter, or an engineer, the school of engineering and applied technology is for you.

 Aviation – Flight School & Air Traffic Control

-A complete training facility at our Riverside Campus!
+A complete flight training facility at our TCC Riverside Campus!

-TCC has several airplanes to train in.
-Students have graduated from our Air Traffic Control program with a starting salary of $70,000 a year.
+Students have also graduated from our Air Traffic Control program with a starting salary of $40,000 to $60,000 a year.

 Electronics and Electrical Engineering Technology

 Students ready to fly a high altitude balloon (100,000 ft) with electronics payload.